gloflow/gloflow/README.md

 - gf_publisher
 publishing posts that are compositions of images and text.

+- gf_landing_page
+main landing page of the GF system, meant to hold links to all sub-apps and provide a single initial place for users to access GF.

 - gf_analytics
 used for analytics by admins of a particular GF installation.
 Analytics of end-user interaction with the GF system.